Ashfaaq18/OpenNetMeter/README.md

 <img src="https://user-images.githubusercontent.com/27722888/149656782-1de149b1-d8dc-42b9-b765-bba07186032b.png" width="300" height="300"/>

 6. Click Ok to finalize the setup.
 Restart your system and check if its working.
+When your PC starts up, the program might take a few minutes to appear.